Submitted by thewhippinpost on Sun, 13/05/2007 - 18:48.

 haxor It's been a while since I last read a good 'ole warez debate on the forums.

-Think of any popular brand in software - Cubase, Reason, FruityLoops, Photoshop, Dreamweaver etc. - and you will see a brand owing at least some of its success to the "freedom-fighters" of the web: the software crackers.
+Think of any popular brand in software - Cubase, Reason, FruityLoops, Photoshop, Dreamweaver etc - and you see a brand owing at least some of its success to the "freedom-fighters" of the web: the software crackers.

-A side to the warez debate that often goes overlooked is it can potentially be worth $millions to the right company, with the right software.
+A side to the software piracy debate that is often overlooked is the scene can potentially be worth $millions to the right company with the right software.
 I'm gonna show you how this works using a forum post written by a member called Prime:

 Subscribe to this blog in your feed-reader